TorbenSDJohansen/cihvr-tsn/README.md

 python data/format_preds_cihvr.py Z:\faellesmappe\tsdj\cihvr-timmsn\pred\weight\mh\preds.csv --use-cihvr-name-if-available
 ```

-To prepare data for upload to DST use `python data/prepare_data_dst.py`.
+To prepare data for upload to DST use `python data/prepare_data_dst.py` and `python data/gen_nurse_name_merge.py`, where the second script prepares a second dataset that provides a bridge between the primary dataset and nurse districts.

 To compare to older upload use `python scripts/compare_uploads.py --fn-old path/to/old.csv --fn-new path/to/new --fn-out path/to/out.tex`.